Skip to content

 )

-self.calm = CaLmModel(config, add_pooling_layer=False)
+self.model = CaLmModel(config, add_pooling_layer=False)

-self.lm_head = MaskedLMHead(config, self.calm.embeddings.word_embeddings.weight)
+self.lm_head = MaskedLMHead(config, self.model.embeddings.word_embeddings.weight)

 # Initialize weights and apply final processing